-- (3) The connection of roof framing members to the roof plate shall comply with the appropriate sections of the California Building Code. - (k) All openings in loadbearing bale walls shall be a minimum of one full bale length from any outside corner, unless exceptions are approved by an engineer or architect licensed by the state to practice.
+- (3) The connection of roof framing members to the roof plate shall comply with the appropriate sections of the California Building Standards Code. - (k) All openings in loadbearing bale walls shall be a minimum of one full bale length from any outside corner, unless exceptions are approved by an engineer or architect licensed by the state to practice.
 Wall or roof load present above any opening shall be carried, or transferred, to the bales below by one of the following: - (1) A frame, such as a structural window or door frame. - (2) A lintel, such as an angle-iron cradle, wooden beam, or wooden box beam.
 Lintels shall be at least twice as long as the opening is wide and extend a minimum of 24 inches beyond either side of the opening.
-Lintels shall be centered over openings. - (3) A roof bearing assembly designed to act as a rigid beam over the opening. - (l) (1) All weather-exposed bale walls shall be protected from water damage.
-However, nonbreathing moisture barriers shall not be used on the upper two-thirds of vertical exterior surfaces of bale walls in order to allow natural transpiration of moisture from the bales. - (2) Bale walls shall have special moisture protection provided at all window sills.
-Unless protected by a roof, the tops of walls shall also be protected.
-This moisture protection shall consist of a waterproof membrane, such as asphalt-impregnated felt paper, polyethylene sheeting, or other moisture barrier, as approved by the building official, installed in a manner that will prevent water from entering the wall system at windowsills or at the tops of walls. - (m) (1) Interior and exterior surfaces of bale walls shall be protected from mechanical damage, flame, animals, and prolonged exposure to water.
-Bale walls adjacent to bath and shower enclosures shall be protected by a moisture barrier. - (2) Cement stucco shall be reinforced with galvanized woven wire stucco netting or an equivalent, as approved by the building official.
-The reinforcement shall be secured by attachment through the wall at a maximum spacing of 24 inches horizontally and 16 inches vertically. - (3) Where bales abut other materials, the plaster or stucco shall be reinforced with galvanized expanded metal lath, or an acceptable equivalent, extending a minimum of 6 inches onto the bales. - (4) Earthen and lime-based plasters may be applied directly onto bale walls without reinforcement, except where applied over materials other than straw. - (n) (1) All wiring within or on bale walls shall meet all provisions of the California Electrical Code.
-Type "NM" or "UF" cable may be used, or wiring may be run in metallic or nonmetallic conduit systems.
+Lintels shall be centered over openings. - (3) A roof bearing assembly designed to act as a rigid beam over the opening. - (I) (1) All weather-exposed bale walls shall be protected from water damage.
+No vapor impermeable barrier may be used on bale walls, and the civil engineer or architect may design the bale walls without any membrane barriers between straw and plaster, except as specified in this section, in order to allow natural transpiration of moisture from the bales and to secure a structural bond between plaster and straw. - (2) Bale walls shall have special moisture protection provided at all horizontal surfaces exposed to the weather.
+This moisture protection shall be installed in a manner that will prevent water from entering the wall system. - (m) (1) Interior and exterior surfaces of bale walls shall be protected from mechanical damage, flame, animals, and prolonged exposure to water.
+Bale walls adjacent to bath and shower enclosures shall be protected by a moisture barrier.

-- (2) Electrical boxes shall be securely attached to wooden stakes driven a minimum of 12 inches into the bales, or an acceptable equivalent. - (o) Water or gas pipes within bale walls shall be encased in a continuous pipe sleeve to prevent leakage within the wall.
-Where pipes are mounted on bale walls, they shall be isolated from the bales by a moisture barrier.
+- (2) Cement stucco shall be reinforced with galvanized woven wire stucco netting or an equivalent, as approved by the building official.
+The reinforcement shall be secured by attachment through the wall at a maximum spacing of 24 inches horizontally and 16 inches vertically, unless substantiated otherwise by a civil engineer or architect. - (3) Where bales abut other materials, the plaster or stucco shall be reinforced with galvanized expanded metal lath, or an acceptable equivalent, extending a minimum of 6 inches onto the bales. - (4) Earthen and lime-based plasters may be applied directly onto bale walls without reinforcement, except where applied over materials other than straw. - (n) (1) All wiring within or on bale walls shall meet all provisions of the California Electrical Code.
+Type "NM" or "UF" cable may be used, or wiring may be run in metallic or nonmetallic conduit systems. - (2) Electrical boxes shall be securely attached to wooden stakes driven a minimum of 12 inches into the bales, or an acceptable equivalent. - (o) Water or gas pipes within bale walls shall be encased in a continuous pipe sleeve to prevent leakage within the wall.
+Where pipes are mounted on bale walls, they shall be isolated from the bales by a moisture barrier. - (p) Bales shall be protected from rain and other moisture infiltration at all times until protected by the roof of the structure.